The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

 with $B$ a subset of $\rho \DD$ located near $\partial \rho \DD$ and $\eta$ a measure that is absolutely continuous with respect to the arclength measure $\dd s$ on $\partial \rho \DD$.

 Of course the combination of all effects must have total mass $0$ so that the resulting equilibrium measure $\muW$ still be a probability measure.

-The point of the following propositions is to give quantitative controls on the location of $B$ (first item) and the density of $\eta$ (second item).
+The following propositions give quantitative controls on the location of $B$ (first item above) and the density of $\eta$ (second item).
 The techniques are heavily borrowed from \cite[Prop.
-3.3 \& 3.4]{bauerschmidt2017local}, with some simplications due to our specific context, and precisions thanks to our use of $\nuloc$ as in \eqref{def:nuloc}.
+3.3 \& 3.4]{bauerschmidt2017local}, with some simplications due to our specific context, and additional precisions due to our use of the quantity $\nuloc$ as in \eqref{def:nuloc}. \cor{We recall that $\rho'$ is a certain lengthscale smaller $\frac{\rho}{100}$ such that $\nu$ is supported on an annulus $\DD(0, \rho + \rho') \setminus \DD(0, \rho)$, and that we used it in the definition of $\nuloc$.}